Cotton – Regent – Oster Regent Theatre

 Cedar Falls Community Theatre

 The Cedar Falls Community Theatre (CFCT) was organized in 1978, with the strong support of the Cedar Falls Recreation Department and a dedicated handful of community members.
 The CFCT started by producing two plays per year on the Holmes Junior High School stage.
 After 16 years the theatre group moved to the Regent Theatre building.
-The CFCT is a 501 (c) (3) non-profit organization that currently utilizes 2 1/2 employees, 470 volunteers, a CFCT 18 member board and an APPLAUD (friends group) 20 member board to run its operation year round.
+The CFCT is a 501 (c) (3) non-profit organization that currently utilizes 2 1/2 employees, 470 volunteers, several committees, and a CFCT 8 member board to run its operation year round.